Real Estate

 Health Canada Lead in Drinking Water Categories

 Lead in Drinking Water in British Columbia – Canadian Maximum Acceptable Concentrations (MAC) 0.005 mg/L are based upon potential adverse health effects.
 However, water test results that exceed 0.005 mg/L do not necessarily indicate any immediate health problem.
-This is because, whenever possible MACs are developed to be low enough years of exposure at this level would only slightly increase the health risk.
+Whenever possible, we develop MACs to be low enough that years of exposure at this level would only slightly increase the health risk.

 However, if water test results exceed the MAC, corrective actions should be taken to remove any potential for increased health risk.